Why choose Paris for a Pre-Wedding shoot?

 1. The Eiffel Tower

-If you want to take photos at the Eiffel Tower as well as the standard places every else knows, I have also discovered some hidden spots, which are off the tourist trail but also give you great views of the tower.
+If you want to take pre-wedding photos at the Eiffel Tower as well as the standard places every else knows, I have discovered some hidden spots, which are off the tourist trail but also give you great views of the tower.
 I think my personality – I’m a bit of an adventurer – means I’ve been willing to venture off the well-known routes so I now know a few closely guarded variations!
 There are a few cool streets we can use that aren’t on the beaten track.
-If you go to the Eiffel Tower during the day or even at sunset, and try to shoot from the Trocadéro, which everyone does, and you will hardly see it for people.
+If you go to the Eiffel Tower during the day or even at sunset, and try to shoot from the Trocadéro, which is what everyone else does, you will hardly see it for people.
 Whereas if we go to a few spots I know, you’ll get the shot.
 Also, we try to time our route carefully.
-I try to do the Eiffel Tower at sunrise, for example, because if you’re lucky and it’s a clear sky, the sun rises behind it.
+I try to do the Eiffel Tower at sunrise, for example, because if you’re lucky and it’s clear, the sun rises in shot.

 2. La Louvre